raygpt/bikeshare-api/README.md

 You need to get your API token before accessing any endpoints.

-Call `http://localhost:3000/auth/token` in Postman and copy the value of the token field.
-Next, go to the Headers tab in Postman and add `Authorization` as a header key and `Bearer <your token here>` as the value.
+1. Call `http://localhost:3000/auth/token` in Postman and copy the value of the token field.

+2. Go to the Headers tab in Postman and add `Authorization` as a header key and `Bearer <your token here>` as the value.

+3. Without your token, you will get a `403 Forbidden` response from the server.

 # Endpoints